Enterprise Data Warehouse

-An intermediate storage area of temporary nature for data processing under the extract, transform and load (ETL) process.
+- A staging area - an intermediate storage area of temporary nature for data processing under the extract, transform, and load (ETL) process.
 ETL consolidates data from multiple sources and transforms it into a modeled format suitable for storing in the enterprise DWH.
-Cloud-based enterprise data warehouses, due to their scalability, use ELT (extract, load, transform), which means that the transformation step is performed after data loading into an enterprise data warehouse.
+Cloud-based EDWs, due to their scalability, use ELT (extract, load, transform), which means that the transformation step is performed after data loading into the EDWH.

 - Data storage layer - centralized storage where data is made accessible for analytics (querying, reporting) and sharing.